REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

         *   If you need support for these clients, comment out the first `SSLProtocol` line and uncomment the second `SSLProtocol` line
     *   Note that idp8443.conf is using the back-channel certificate generated when deploying Shibboleth IdP, stored in `/opt/shibboleth-idp/credentials`

+> **Note**
-*   Earlier versions of `idp.conf` (between January and December 2018) were enabling [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) by default - instructing browsers to remember to only accept secure connections to the IdP
+> Earlier versions of `idp.conf` (between January and December 2018) were enabling [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) by default - instructing browsers to remember to only accept secure connections to the IdP
+>

-    *   Browser would automatically rewrite all plain HTTP connections to the IdP to HTTPS
+> *   Browser would automatically rewrite all plain HTTP connections to the IdP to HTTPS
-    *   If the browser detects a certificate error, it will only display an error message and will NOT offer the option to add an exception.
+> *   If the browser detects a certificate error, it will only display an error message and will NOT offer the option to add an exception.
-    *   This is to protect users from being tricked into accepting a malicious site pretending to be the IdP
+> *   This is to protect users from being tricked into accepting a malicious site pretending to be the IdP
+>

-    Since IdP 3.4.0, the IdP provides this functionality (setting the Strict-Transport-Security header) and so the HSTS setting has been retracted from the `idp.conf` template - and we instead recommend to use the functionality built into the IdP application.
+> Since IdP 3.4.0, the IdP provides this functionality (setting the Strict-Transport-Security header) and so the HSTS setting has been retracted from the `idp.conf` template - and we instead recommend to use the functionality built into the IdP application.

 *   Make a backup of your ssl.conf

     ```